Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/faq.md

 If your applications are running in a Top Secret (TS) or classified AWS environment:

 - **Internal application-to-application traffic**
-  Using your own Certificate Authority (CA), such as Nutanix-issued certificates, **can be acceptable** when the traffic is strictly internal (between your own nodes).
+  Using your own Certificate Authority (CA), such as your own-issued certificates, **can be acceptable** when the traffic is strictly internal (between your own nodes).
 There is precedent for this being approved and accredited, provided it is clearly scoped to internal communication.

 - **Calls to AWS services (e.g., EC2, S3, STS)**
   AWS services in classified regions present TLS certificates issued by a **U.S. Government–controlled CA**, not public CAs like DigiCert or VeriSign.
   For your application to successfully call AWS APIs:
   - Your client **must trust the government CA** used by AWS services.
-  - If your trust store only includes Nutanix-issued certificates, TLS verification will fail.
+  - If your trust store only includes your own-issued certificates, TLS verification will fail.

 - **Authentication vs. certificate trust**
   This is not about *who* you are (authentication), but about whether your client trusts the **issuer of the server’s certificate**.
 Without that trust, the connection is rejected before authentication even happens.